What to Ask For in Your Canadian Severance Package: Key Benefits

 Being laid off is tough.
 But you're not powerless.
 You have the right to ask questions, request clarification, and negotiate a better outcome for yourself.

 Use this sample email template to open the conversation with HR.
-And remember, you’re not being difficult — you’re being smart.
+And remember, you’re not being difficult, you’re advocating for your worth.

 About HireDiverse